panda-re/panda/panda/plugins/pc_search/README.md

 Arguments
 ---------

 * `pc` - Single program counter value to search for during a replay.
 Can be specified as decimal or hexadecimal.
-Throws an error if pc_file argument is also passed. (default: 0)
+Throws an error if pc_file or pc_range argument is also passed. (default: 0)
 * `pc_file` - Filename of input text file containing pc values.
 Each pc value must be on a separate line in the file.
 Each pc can be specified as decimal or hexadecimal.
+Throws an error if pc or pc_range argument is also passed. (default: null)
-Throws an error if pc argument is also passed. (default: null)
+* `pc_range` - Range of pc values to search for.
+Should contain 2 pc values separated by a dash/hyphen e.g. 1234-5678.
+Values can be specified as decimal or hexadecimal.
+Throws an error if pc or pc_file argument is also passed. (default: null)
-* `first_last_only` - Outputs just the first and last guest instructions for each program counter instead of all (default:  `false`)
+* `first_last_only` - Outputs just the first and last guest instructions for each program counter instead of all. (default:  `false`)
 * `out_file` - Filename of output text file to write pc matches.
 Output values are written in hex format.  (default: `pc_matches.txt`)

 Dependencies